martok/syncdrive/doc/configuration.md

 - `path`: `PATH_EXPANDED`
   Default: `'data/blob'`

+  The root of the object store.
+Must be writable by user running PHP.

 ## B2Backend
 Used with class: `App\ObjectStorage\B2Backend\B2Backend`

 - `keyId`: `STRING`
   Default: `''`

+  The identifier for the `applicationKey`.
+This is the user id if the master key is used (not recommended) or the key id if a restricted key is used.

 - `applicationKey`: `STRING`
   Default: `''`
 - `bucketName`: `STRING`
   Default: `''`

+  Unique name of the storage bucket.

 - `bucketId`: `STRING`
   Default: `''`

+  ID of the storage bucket.

 - `cache`
   - `maxSize`: `SIZE`
     Default:  `'0'`

+    Enable a local chunk cache.
+This is recommended to avoid re-downloading chunks for repeated requests, which would incur costs for class B requests and egress volume.
+This cache is kept as an MRU cache and chunks not recently used are automatically removed when a new one is requested.

+    There is no reason not to make this as large as the available disk space (minus temporary object storage for uploads) allows and just keep every chunk locally in addition to remote "cold storage".

   - `path`: `PATH_EXPANDED`
     Default: `'data/b2cache'`

+    The root of the chunk cache, if enabled.
+Must be writable by user running PHP.